Technical Glossary

 Internal Function

-Are system functions that are built into the core of any 4D Labs Graphics Processors.
+These are system functions that are built into the core of any 4D Systems Graphics Processors.

 Internal Widget